โš›๏ธSolid State Physics

 Hexagonal Close-Packed (HCP)

-• ABAB stacking sequence—two alternating hexagonal layers with atoms nested in the gaps
+• ABAB stacking sequence.
+Two alternating hexagonal layers with atoms in each layer nested in the hollows of the layer below.

-Compare: FCC vs. HCP—both achieve 74% packing and coordination number 12, but differ in stacking sequence (ABCABC vs. ABAB).
+Compare: FCC vs. HCP both achieve 74% packing and coordination number 12, but differ in stacking sequence (ABCABC vs. ABAB).
 This stacking difference explains why FCC metals like copper are more ductile than HCP metals like titanium.
-If asked about mechanical properties, connect structure to slip systems.
+If asked about mechanical properties, connect structure to the number of available slip systems.

 Diamond Structure

-• Each atom bonded to 4 neighborssp3sp^3 hybridization creates strong covalent bonds in all directions
+• Each atom bonded to 4 neighbors. sp3sp^3 hybridization creates strong, directional covalent bonds arranged tetrahedrally.
+C (diamond), Si, and Ge all adopt this structure.

-• Low packing efficiency (~34%)—the tetrahedral geometry sacrifices density for bond strength, yielding extreme hardness
+• Low packing efficiency (~34%).
+The tetrahedral geometry sacrifices density for bond strength.
+This is why diamond is extraordinarily hard despite being "mostly empty space."

 Mathematical Frameworks for Lattices